-The NGOM fishery opened on April 1, 2018 with new regulations in place.
-The LAGC share of the TAC was caught in less than six weeks.
+The 2018 LAGC TAC was caught by the GC component in less than six weeks.
 The LA share of the TAC was made available for research set-aside (RSA) compensation fishing only.
 Framework 29 also required any vessels fishing in the NGOM to declare into the area and to fish exclusively within NGOM boundary.